 Food and nutrition labeling can be extremely confusing — for both consumers and manufacturers.
 While consumers may wonder what exactly constitutes a serving size, label manufacturers have to know what kinds of materials and inks are approved for food labeling and packaging.
 How do they know what kind of materials to use to create labels that are safe for food?

 What is food-safe labeling?

-Labeling is only considered food-safe if it meets stringent Food and Drug Administration (FDA) regulations regarding label materials and content.
+Labeling for food is only considered food-safe if it meets stringent Food and Drug Administration (FDA) regulations regarding label materials and content.
 The labeling components — the label facestock, adhesives, and inks that display the required nutrition facts, barcodes, dates, lot codes, etc. — are classified as Food Contact Substances (FCS).

 Section 409(h)(6) of the Federal Food, Drug, and Cosmetic Act defines FCS as “any substance intended for use as a component of materials used in manufacturing, packing, packaging, transporting, or holding food if such use is not intended to have any technical effect in such food.”
 The FDA further categorizes FCS — printing inks included — as direct contact substances or indirect contact substances.
 Understanding the difference between direct and indirect food contact is just as important for labeling solution providers as it is to food manufacturers and packagers.

 Direct contact substances are categorized as those that make direct contact with food.
 Some common examples of direct food contact are product look-up (PLU) labels printed with barcodes and applied to fresh produce and placed in a bin, or pouch-in-bag applications (like salad & dressing kits) where print on the pouch may come in direct contact with the contents of the bag.